-It was now that Hussain faced his dilemma… Should he give his oath of allegiance to a vicious despot – and stand aside as he people around him were being oppressed?
-Or should he take a stand and risk great personal loss?
+Yazid ruled with an iron fist and demanded Hussain pay him an oath of allegiance, to lend credibility to his rule or be killed.
+It was here Hussain faced his dilemma… Should he give his oath of allegiance to a tyrant – and stand aside as the people around him were being oppressed?
+Or should he make a stand and risk great personal loss?

-The timeless words of his grandfather echoed in his heart and Hussain knew what to do: “The greatest stand is to speak the word of truth in the face of a tyrant.”
+The timeless words of his grandfather Muhammad echoed in his heart, and Hussain knew what he had to do: “The greatest stand is to speak the word of truth in the face of a tyrant.”